 top of page

-Why Do We Fall In Love - The Science Bit
+Why Do We Fall In Love

 The Science Behind Why We Fall in Love

-Do you believe in love at first sight?
-How about love at first smell?
-Read on to discover the science behind falling in love this Valentine’s Day.
 We talk about the moment of falling in love as if we have been hit by Cupid’s arrow – it is intense, overwhelming, sometimes fast and can feel like fate.
 As time passes, this initial bust of feeling often fades into a comfortable closeness.
 The initial happy feelings of being in love is stimulated by 3 chemicals in the brain: noradrenaline that stimulates adrenaline production causing that racing heart and sweaty palms; dopamine, the feel-good chemical; and phenylethylamine that is released when we’re near our crush, giving us butterflies in our tummies.
 But is there a biological reason behind these feelings?
 And why do you fall in love with that one person you do?

 There are 3 distinct phases of falling in love.
 The first, lust, is driven by the levels of testosterone (men) and oestrogen (women) in our bodies.
 The second, attraction, is similar in feeling to the addictive rush from certain drugs or alcohol.
 The final phase is attachment, which is when you may begin to feel closely bonded and start making long-term plans together.